romeorizzi/turingarena-algo/interval_sum/statement.md

 First, you receive a sequence of $n$ natural numbers $s[0], s[1], \ldots, s[n-1]$.
-Second and last, you receive a sequence of queries: each query specifies an interval $[a,b] \subseteq [0,n-1]$ with $a\leq b$ (actually, we also allow for $b=a-1$, which represents an empty query interval).In as short time as possible, you must answer such queries by returning the value $\sum_{i=a}^b s[i]$.
+Second and last, you receive a sequence of queries: each query specifies an interval $[a,b] \subseteq [0,n-1]$ with $a\leq b$ (actually, we also allow for $b=a-1$, which represents an empty query interval).
+In as short time as possible,
+you must answer such queries by returning the value $\sum_{i=a}^b s[i]$.

 You should submit a file containing the implementations of two functions.